No Contact Orders

 NCOs may be issued by the following administrators:

-- For matters pertaining to the Code of Student Conduct: the Associate Dean of Students for Student Support and Community Standards, or his/her designee;
+- For matters pertaining to the Code of Student Conduct: the Senior Associate Dean of Students, or his/her designee;

-- For matters pertaining to the Sexual Misconduct and Harassment Policy: the Title IX Officer, or her/her designee; and
+- For matters pertaining to the Sexual Misconduct and Harassment Policy: the Director of Title IX and Civil Rights Compliance, or her/her designee; and

-- For emergency situations involving personal safety: the Director of Security and Campus Safety may issue temporary NCOs, which shall be confirmed, modified or rescinded by the Associate Dean or Title IX Officer once all relevant information is reviewed.
+- For emergency situations involving personal safety: the Director of Security and Campus Safety may issue temporary NCOs, which shall be confirmed, modified or rescinded by the Senior Associate Dean or the Director of Title IX and Civil Rights Compliance once all relevant information is reviewed.

 The college will review all NCOs annually.
 Each NCO will remain in effect until the graduation or withdrawal of at least one of the parties, unless the NCO expressly provides otherwise or is modified or rescinded by the college.
 A student seeking the modification or rescission of an NCO shall so request the administrator who issued the NCO.
 The issuing administrator shall consult with both parties before determining whether or not to modify or rescind the NCO.